If you’re looking for the best way to build financial confidence, try setting up a written budget.

-Today we’re sharing five benefits to having a budget like we use.
+Today we’re sharing five benefits to having a written budget like we use.
 And yes, we do understand that a written budget may sound less tech-savvy than using phone apps or online budget systems.

 If your spouse is reluctant to work together on budgeting, try reading some personal finance / frugal living books together.
 If your spouse spends a lot of time driving, and they are willing, consider giving them audio books to listen to.
 That may get you moving the right direction.
 Or find a personal finance coach to lead you both to a better place and help you to get on the same page.